Cattle grid: Limitations and risks

 While these barriers are usually effective for cattle, they can fail due to ingenious animals.
 Sheep searching for food have been known to jump across grids, step carefully into the spaces, or run along the side of grids as wide as 8 ft.

 Wider grids are used where wildlife is to be contained.
 Some animals can jump across them, and a barrier that stops deer needs to be at least 16 ft wide.
 Bison, and bulls in particular can easily jump across an 8 ft barrier, and have been known to jump widths of up to 14 ft.

 In areas with heavy snowfall and long periods without a thaw, snow can accumulate beneath a grid and allow animals to walk across.

 Horses are particularly vulnerable to cattle grid injuries, as their single-toed hooves can slip between the bars and trap their legs in an easily broken position.
 The same risk exists for kangaroos in Australia's outback, with additional risk of entrapment.

 Cattle grids are generally useless for containing goats.
 However, a Texas Highway Department official reported that adding three 20 in painted stripes—arranged yellow, white, yellow—on the road in front of a cattle grid deterred goats from approaching or crossing the guard.

+Cattle grids produce noise when vehicles pass over them and people living in a 100 m radius from the grid can be affected.